jolespin/veba/DEVELOPMENT.md

 * Add the [--name] prefix to all scaffolds to avoid rare situations where the contigs have the same name.
 * Automate feature compression ratios in cluster.py
 * Switch to GTDBTk2.
 GTDB-Tk v2.1.x and download_database.sh will use r207 v2
-* Switch CheckM2 [Contingent on publication and Bioconda]
+* Switch CheckM2 [Contingent on publication and Conda release]
 * Switch GRCH38.p13 to T2T https://genome-idx.s3.amazonaws.com/bt/chm13v2.0.zip
 * Add `conda install -c bioconda sra-tools` to VEBA-preprocess_env
 * Fix ClobberError in VEBA-binning-prokaryotic_env and VEBA-classify_env